haraka/Haraka/docs/Outbound.md

 receive and queue emails.
 This can be done while Haraka is running due to how Haraka watches for config file changes.

+### outbound.ipv6_enabled

+When this has a "true" value inside (usually a `1`), it defaults to an 'AAAA' lookup first for each MX record, and uses those hosts to send email via.

 Outbound Mail Hooks
 -------------------